Things We Like

 - Leave some unscheduled time in your itinerary.
 New Orleans is full of surprises.
 You never know when a parade is going to pass by!

 - Visit for Mardi Gras.
-The parades on St. Charles Avenue are amazing and you’re not going to believe me but most of Mardi Gras is a family friendly event.
+The parades on St. Charles Avenue are amazing and you’re not going to believe it but most of Mardi Gras is a family friendly event.
 You have to see it to believe it!

 - Get beignets from the to-go window of Cafe Du Monde (800 Decatur St) and then go sit on the benches by the Mississippi River and just watch the boats go by.
 Extra points if you do this at Sunset.